laughinging/yaes/README.md

 email tasks and stores in redis queue, as the job provider.
 The backend workers get jobs from the redis queue and call corresponding functions to finish the task, as the job consumer.
 Other tasks can also be queued in this system.
-For example, manually update email provider pool.
+For example, manually updating email service provider pool.

 ### Job and Worker
 #### Send email